polkadot-fellows/RFCs/text/0167-snowbridge-circuit-breakers.md

 The breaker keeps a gross meter per asset: value arriving from Ethereum (E→P).
 Transfers of the same asset between Asset Hub and other parachains are not counted.
 A flow only counts when it comes from Ethereum.

 When an inbound (E→P) transfer does not fit in the remaining capacity, it is not delivered.
 It is held on-chain and goes through automatically once there is capacity.
 On Ethereum, relayers resubmit held transfers instead.
 Since relayers do not decide the order on Asset Hub, the oldest held transfer that fits is released first.
-A held transfer that does not fit yet is skipped, not waited for, so it does not block smaller ones behind it (see "Held transfers do not reserve capacity").
+A held transfer that does not fit yet is skipped, not waited for, so it does not block smaller ones behind it (see "Rate-filling mechanisms").
 A backlog drains as capacity comes back rather than all at once, so releasing held transfers cannot exceed the cap.
 Until release, the funds are not credited to the beneficiary, so governance can drop a transfer judged malicious.
 As on Ethereum, held transfers are not released while the bridge is halted.
 The exact mechanism is left to the implementation.

 Caps are set through a root-gated `set_cap` extrinsic on the Snowbridge System Frontend pallet on Asset Hub, the same pallet the Gateway cap is routed through (see "Caps set by Governance"), so both caps share one governance surface.
 Events are emitted when a transfer is held and when it is released, so the existing relayer monitoring can watch for them and page on-call, and halt the bridge via the emergency pause if the spike turns out to be real.